DZAZ • Cybersecurity

 uConsole Purchasing Instructions

-On the ClockworkPi website, click the “Pre-Order” link, then select the uConsole Kit RPI-CM4 Lite.
+Start at the ClockworkPi uConsole page .
+Click the “Pre-Order” link, then select the uConsole Kit RPI-CM4 Lite.

 uConsole product selection screenshot